amanuel0924/emailSubscription/README.md

 #Forex Information Web App

-This is a web application built with React.js that provides users with daily Foreign Exchange and Crypto Information via email subscription.
+This is a web application built with React.js and tailwindcss that provides users with daily Foreign Exchange and Crypto Information via email subscription.

 ##Features
 Display of a captivating image related to forex trading.